Table of Contents

 Overcoming accounting issues is important so you’re never behind on tax preparation or reporting.
 This guide covers what business accounting entails, the most common business accounting issues, and how to tackle them.

-What Business Accounting Entails
+What Proper Business Tax Accounting Entails

-Many business owners fail to realize that accounting could be what’s holding them back from revenue growth.
+Many business owners fail to realize that tax accounting could be what’s holding them back from revenue growth.
 These issues can be a big burden for both small and large businesses.
 Accounting should be a top priority and critical component of your operations.

 Ensuring accounting practices are in order helps you set up your business for long-term growth and success by giving you accurate financial information and helping you stay organized and efficient.
 Generally, business accounting includes these key areas:

-• Reporting: Generating documents like income statements, balance sheets, quarterly reports, expense reports, and more.
+- Reporting: Generating documents like income statements, balance sheets, quarterly reports, expense reports, and more.

-• Tax preparation: Organizing each month’s expenses and income to help the business prepare for taxes, including employee tax documents, payroll tax responsibilities, vendor and contractor tax forms, quarterly tax payments, and reporting to the IRS.
+- Tax preparation: Organizing each month’s expenses and income to help the business prepare for taxes, including employee tax documents, payroll tax responsibilities, vendor and contractor tax forms, quarterly tax payments, and reporting to the IRS.

-• Business financial analysis: Running reports to gather data on business functions and their ROI and helping teams make adjustments as needed.
+- Business financial analysis: Running reports to gather data on business functions and their ROI and helping teams make adjustments as needed.
 Analyses help you understand which parts of operations need more resources and attention and help business leaders uncover how the business is performing.

-• Forecasts: Using the data gathered in analyses to come up with realistic cash flow forecasts and projections, whether to make key business decisions or to influence potential investors.
+- Forecasts: Using the data gathered in analyses to come up with realistic cash flow forecasts and projections, whether to make key business decisions or to influence potential investors.

 Stay on top of accounting workflows so you always know where your business stands and where it’s headed.
 Organizing records and tracking financial activities are crucial parts of tax preparation and management.

-Five Common Business Accounting Issues
+15 Common Business Tax Accounting Issues

 Some businesses don’t (or can’t) prioritize accounting like they should, or they need to update their processes for more efficiency.
 Here are five of the most common business accounting challenges and how they happen: